mankyd/jinjatag/README.md

     myblock: contentsbar

 That's really all there is to it.
 A simple_tag is expected to accept 0 or more arguments and return a string.
-A simple_block is expected to accept at least one argument which will be the its rendered body.
+A simple_block is expected to accept at least one argument which will be its rendered body.

 Install